seraphgrid/pulsar/README.md

 - `fzf` for tpulsar scripts (can be changed in `tpulsar.conf`).
 - `dmenu` for pulsar scripts (can be changed in `pulsar.conf`).

+# Development

+- Editor should be vscode (word-wrap disabled).
+- Recommended vscode extension is `ANSI Decorator`.

 # Todos

 - [X] Sxhkd keybindings.